No Holds Barred (1989 film): Home media

-The film was released on VHS, Betamax, and LaserDisc in October 1989.
+The film was released on VHS, Betamax, and LaserDisc the next year.
 It was released on DVD with a digitally remastered transfer by WWE Home Video under the WWE Studios banner on July 3, 2012.
 A Blu-ray Disc release followed in April 2014.

-Reception
+Reception and legacy

 Box office

 The movie debuted at #2, behind Indiana Jones and the Last Crusade, with $4,957,052 in ticket sales.
 Hogan writes in his autobiography the budget was about eight million dollars.
 Vince McMahon, who financed the movie, more or less broke even because of distribution fees.
 The final tally was $16,093,651 in ticket sales.

 During the October 13, 1997 episode of Monday Night Raw, Vince McMahon joked, "Hogan promised me that if the movie lost money he was gonna return his salary.
 I guess the check is still in the mail."
-This was during the Monday Night Wars and was part of a number of digs at Hogan's then-new movie project Assault on Devil's Island.
+This was during the Monday Night War and was part of a number of digs at Hogan's then-new movie project Assault on Devil's Island.
 Raw commentator Jim Ross also joked during the late 90s; "No Holds Barred?
 More like No Profit Allowed."

 Critical response

 The film was panned by critics, with a 10% approval rating on Rotten Tomatoes based on 21 reviews.

 Film critic Brian Orndorf described the film as "tremendously crude, unapologetically manipulative, and aimed directly at easily entertained 13-year-old boys."

-Michael Wilmington of the Los Angeles Times gave the film a positive review and wrote: "The movie never takes itself seriously and director Tom Wright (TV's 'Beauty and the Beast') has fun with the wrestling montages.
+Michael Wilmington of the Los Angeles Times gave the film a positive review and wrote: "The movie never takes itself seriously and director Tom Wright (TV's Beauty and the Beast) has fun with the wrestling montages.
 Hogan himself has an appealing screen presence—like a gallant teddy bear who goes berserk every 10 minutes or so."